Degree and course administration

 Some courses require you to have passed a specific course—known as a prerequisite—before enrolling.
 A co-requisite is a course you need to take at the same time as another course you are wanting to enrol in.

 If you have already studied the material covered in a different course or at another university, you may be able to apply for an exemption.
-Complete the online application form, and the Faculty Student and Academic Services Office will reply once a decision has been made.
+Complete the online application form, and the Student Success Office will reply once a decision has been made.

 Exemption from or substitution for major requirement

 Similar to an exemption from a prerequisite, if you have already studied a course equivalent to one required as part of your major at Victoria University of Wellington, you may be eligible for an exemption.
 Normally you will need to substitute the course with an approved alternative.
-Complete an online application form, and the Faculty Student and Academic Services Office will reply once a decision has been made.
+Complete an online application form, and the Student Success Office will reply once a decision has been made.

 Restriction under the Academic Progress Statute